Chart of the Month February: Mixed Mood in the Hotel Market

 For our magazine, we have summarized relevant topics, often based on our studies, analyses and projects, and prepared them in a reader-friendly way.
 This guarantees a quick overview of the latest news from the real estate industry.

-Clone of Chart of the Month February: Mixed Mood in the Hotel Market
+Chart of the Month October: Boom in the peripheral locations

 Here you will find studies and analyses, some of which we have prepared on behalf of customers or on our own initiative based on our data and market expertise.
 You can download and read many of them free of charge here.